-As well as presenting my own work, it was a great opportunity to hear about research developments on the important issue of inclusion in education and to hear first-hand about teacher’s views of best practice in the classroom.
-It also prompted me to reflect on what AQA’s research team does in this area and this acted as a catalyst to find out more from my colleagues.
+As well as presenting my own work, it was a great opportunity to learn about research developments on the important issue of inclusion in education and to hear directly from teachers their views of best practice in the classroom.
+It also prompted me to reflect on what AQA’s research team has been doing in this area.

-Dr Carl Emery opened the conference with an engaging keynote talk about the impact of poverty on educational attainment that really felt relevant for those of us working in assessment.
+Dr Carl Emery opened the conference with an engaging keynote talk about the impact of poverty on educational attainment, which really felt relevant for those of us working in assessment.

-Carl highlighted many of the challenges facing schools and teachers working in high poverty areas, with some stark examples of how widespread poverty has become in recent decades.
-A rise in the use of foodbanks, the number of people in fuel poverty and the impact of reforms to the benefit system all appear to have had an effect in the classroom.
+Dr Emery highlighted many of the challenges facing schools and teachers working in high-poverty areas, with some stark examples of how widespread poverty has become in recent decades.
+A rise in the use of food banks, the growing number of people in fuel poverty and the impact of reforms to the benefit system all appear to have had an effect in the classroom.

-How all of these factors influence the assessment process seems a prominent and relevant question.
-How do we ensure our assessments are accessible to all candidates, regardless of socio-economic or cultural background?
+The question of how these factors influence the assessment process seems both prominent and relevant.
+How do we ensure our assessments are accessible to all students, regardless of socio-economic or cultural background?
 How could we prevent the gulf from widening further?

 Making assessment accessible

-The notion of accessibility within this context refers to a pupil’s ability to engage with a subject on a level playing field with their classmates, whether that is through the book they are reading in English or the events they are learning about in History.
+The notion of accessibility within this context refers to a pupil’s ability to engage with a subject on a level playing field with their classmates, whether that’s through the book they are reading in English or the events they are learning about in History.

 If a specific group has less familiarity or experience of the content being covered because of their background (linguistic, cultural or socio-economic, for example) they may find accessing the subject more difficult and issues of fairness arise.
 Is it fair to systematically teach or assess content that gives some pupils an advantage over others because of their family’s socio-economic or cultural background?

-However, speaking with colleagues I have learned that statistical analyses and access to large databases can give us some really valid insights into how a pupil’s background influences their performance.
-Work being carried out using the National Pupil Database, data from JCQ and Understanding Society data for example, can all highlight areas of disparity in attainment.
+However, through speaking with colleagues, I’ve learned that statistical analyses and access to large databases can give us some really valid insights into how a pupil’s background influences their performance.
+Work being carried out using data from the National Pupil Database, the JCQ or Understanding Society, for example, can all highlight areas of disparity in attainment.

 Research for societal impact

-With Carl Emery’s talk in mind, I also wondered if there was anything else we were doing as a research team to help AQA respond to these issues before candidates sit their exams?
+With Carl Emery’s talk in mind, I wondered if there was anything else we’re doing as a research team to help AQA respond to these issues before students sit their exams?

-Recent work by Clare Jonas analysing the choice of source texts in GCSE English Language seems like a great example of work we can do.
-Her findings have helped produce guidance for Lead Examiners in choosing texts that are accessible to a wide range of candidates, regardless of their background.
+A great example is work by fellow researcher Clare Jonas, who has been analysing the choice of source texts in GCSE English Language.
+Her findings have helped produce guidance for lead examiners in choosing texts that are accessible to a wide range of students, regardless of their background.
 This type of work seems like it could have a real societal impact by ensuring our assessments are accessible and improving the student experience of our exams.

-With inclusion high on the academic research agenda and widely discussed within the teaching profession, I am sure the AQA research team will have further involvement and contributions to make in this area in the future.
-Work I hope I can be involved with.
+With inclusion high on the academic research agenda and widely discussed within the teaching profession, I’m sure our team will have further contributions to make in this area, and I look forward to being involved.